Sorry, there is no results for this query

 This relationship worked fine when e-commerce was just getting started.
 There weren’t many items to choose from on any given e-commerce site, and sites were overall offering mostly transactional experiences: either your desired product was there or it wasn’t.
 But as the volume of data and the sheer number of products available online grew exponentially, e-commerce search grew increasingly difficult for companies to get right, and increasingly frustrating for users to navigate.

 Take the above search term, “four-foot-high black bookcase”, as an example.
-Enter those specific words into the top left home page search bar of one of the world’s biggest e-commerce furniture retailers, Crate and Barrell, and you get two somewhat contradictory messages.
+Enter those specific words into the top left home page search bar of one of the world’s biggest e-commerce furniture retailers, Crate & Barrel, and you get two somewhat contradictory messages.
 One is that there are no search results at all, the other that there are in fact 440 results for the search term “bookcase”.

 Alas, those results are a mish mosh of items similar to a four-foot-high black bookcase but not really that at all.
 The first row, where you’d expect to see your item, features a few very tall brown bookshelves and a short white kids’ bookshelf.